Zenduty/create-react-app/README.md

 ## Overview

-In order to include any new apps, we must modify the webpack settings that resides in the `packages/react-scripts/` folder.
+In order to include any new apps, we must modify the webpack settings that reside in the `packages/react-scripts/` folder.

 ## Modifications

 The following modifications have been made to accomodate the Zenduty clients.

-Do not forget to add inline comments in the code also to notate the modifications.
+_Do not forget to add inline comments in the code also to notate the modifications._

 ### packages/react-scripts/config/paths.js